Using Form I-407 to Abandon Lawful Permanent Resident Card

 Filing a Form I-407 With Scott D. Pollock & Associates, P.C.

 Whether you are applying for a visa or trying to abandon your current LPR status, decisions about your residency can have a huge impact on the rest of your life.
-Hiring an immigration attorney can significantly increase your chances of a successful outcome.
+Hiring an immigration lawyer can significantly increase your chances of a successful outcome.

-The immigration lawyers at Scott D. Pollock & Associates, P.C. have the knowledge and training to walk you through a variety of immigration processes.
+The immigration attorneys at Scott D. Pollock & Associates, P.C. have the knowledge and training to walk you through a variety of immigration processes.
 This includes filing a Form I-407, changing your status, or applying for U.S. citizenship and naturalization.

 We're looking forward to hearing from you!